 Each channel has its strengths, but the voice channel has a place of distinction.
 We know, at an instinctive level, why a live agent conversation stands apart: When you have a tough issue to discuss; when there is an urgent matter, when the other options have left you frustrated, we want to talk to another human to cut through it all.

 Many companies invest heavily in their self-service channels, but then give little thought to what happens when customers reach a dead-end and need to talk to an agent.
 This is one reason call-backs are such an important tool to add to your toolbox: they allow your callers to escalate smoothly to a voice conversation from any other channel.

 To make the most of this ability, your call-back solution needs to have strong multi-channel capabilities, like pre-built components that can be added quickly to your web page or mobile app.
-Read more here.
+Read more using multi-channel call-backs here.

 4) Maintain Call-Attached Data

 Customers really dislike repeating information they’ve already given out.
 When consumers are asked what part of the call center experience frustrates them, that complaint always tops the charts.
 (See this study by Accenture, for example.)

 Even without call-backs, this is sadly still a common occurrence in contact centers.
 It’s sometimes due to a lack of interoperability between proprietary call center infrastructure, and sometimes the result of outsourcing calls to a third-party call center.